Hong Kong's heaviest rain in at least 140 years floods city streets, metro | Science-Environment

 Torrential rain deluged Hong Kong on Friday leading to widespread flooding across the densely packed city, submerging streets, shopping malls and metro stations, as authorities shut schools and asked workers to stay at home.
 The Chinese special administrative region saw the highest hourly rainfall since records began 140 years ago.

 City leader John Lee said he was very concerned about the severe flooding in most parts of the territory and had instructed all departments to respond with "all-out efforts".
-Videos circulating on social media showed streets turning into raging rivers, while one clip showed water gushing down an escalator into a swamped subway station.
+Some passenger and cargo clearance points at two border control points between Hong Kong and neighbouring city Shenzhen were suspended due to flooding, the government said.

 All schools have been suspended on Friday due to "extreme conditions caused by extensive flooding and serious traffic disruption," the government said.
 It appealed to employers to observe work arrangements normally used for the strong wind signal 8, which brings the city to an effective standstill with offices and stores shut.